BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/spearhead_assault_battles.md

 | 2 | Sweeping Front  |
 | 3 | Clash of Columns  |

-Descriptions of each Mission, along with deployment maps, can be found on [pages 76-79].
+Descriptions of each Mission, along with deployment maps, can be found [on pages 76-79](./spearhead_assault_missions.md).

 ## The Battlefield

 ### Deployment Map

-Once a Mission has been determined, the battlefield is set up - terrain is deployed as described on [page 73].
+Once a Mission has been determined, the battlefield is set up - terrain is deployed as described [on page 73](#battlefield-terrain).
 The Spearhead Assault Missions presented in this book assume a battlefield size of 5'x4', and all deployment maps are written with this in mind.
 However, players are free to agree amongst themselves the battlefield size, adjusting deployment zones and Objective marker placement as needed.

 Players must then determine who has 'control of the battlefield'.
 To do this, both players roll off once terrain has been set up, with the winner of the roll-off choosing which player has control of the battlefield.
 The player with control of the battlefield chooses a deployment zone, with the other deployment zone going to the opposing player.